 Even if you delete frequently visited sites from Safari, the browser still remembers your history of visiting it.
 To delete this too, you can clear Safari history and website data.

-Finally, one interesting thing to note is that unlike bookmarks, Frequently Visited sites seem to be device-specific.
+Finally, one exciting thing to note is that frequently visited sites seem to be device-specific, unlike bookmarks.
 On my iPhone, I see different webpages under Frequently Visited than those on Safari on my Mac, even though both devices have the same Apple ID and iCloud Safari sync enabled.

 Looking for any more Safari tips and tricks?
 Let us know in the comments below.